microchip-pic-avr-examples/avr64du32-keypad-mplab-mcc/README.md

 | PF5 | Interrupt (Reserved)
 | PF6 | SW0 (on Curiosity Nano)

-**Note**: Reserved pins are physically in use, but not used in the actual application.
+**Note**: Reserved pins are physically in use, but not used in the application.

 ### USB Configuration